Indianapolis DUI Defense Laws

 - You have a blood alcohol concentration (BAC) of .08 or higher.

-- You have any amount of a Schedule II or III drug in your system.
+- Any amount of a Schedule II or III drug is in your system.

 - You are actually intoxicated by alcohol or any drug.